scipy-lectures/scientific-python-lectures/packages/3d_plotting/index.rst

     direction = Array(float, value=(0, 0, 1), cols=3, shape=(3,))

-You can look at the :ref:`example_coil_application.py` to see a full-blown application for coil design in 270 lines of code.
+You can look at the `example coil application <auto_examples/example_coil_application.py>`_ to see a full-blown application for coil design in 270 lines of code.